techstackmedia/software-engineering-series/README.md

 ## Introduction

 Developers often face challenges when setting up and managing development environments across different machines.
 However, tools like Vagrant and VirtualBox offer a seamless solution by providing a way to create and manage virtual environments effortlessly.
-In this blog post, we will walk you through the installation process of Vagrant and VirtualBox on Windows using two popular package managers: Choco and Brew.
+In this blog post, we will walk you through the installation process of Vagrant and VirtualBox on Windows and macOS using two popular package managers: Choco and Brew.
 We'll also highlight commands that work specifically with Vagrant and VirtualBox, showcasing their unique benefits and demonstrating how they outperform commands on Git Bash for Windows users.

 ## Installing Choco and Brew